Johan Camargo Preview, Player Props: Giants vs. Phillies

-The San Francisco Giants and Johan Camargo, who went 1-for-4 last time out, battle Aaron Nola and the Philadelphia Phillies at Citizens Bank Park, Monday at 6:40 PM ET.
+The San Francisco Giants and Johan Camargo, who went 0-for-3 with an RBI last time out, take on Taijuan Walker and the Philadelphia Phillies at Citizens Bank Park, Tuesday at 6:40 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Braves.
+In his most recent game he had a hitless performance (0-for-3 with an RBI) against the Phillies.

 Johan Camargo Game Info & Props vs. the Phillies